Alcantara98/ChessEngine/README.md

 4. Enter if you want the engine to print performance matrix
 5. Enter move and play

+---

 Moves
 -
   I will not explain the rules of chess here.
-Learn how to play before continuing.
+Learn how to play before continuing
   - Coordinates will be given in modern algebraic chess coordinates.
-See 'Algebraic Chess Coordinates'.
+See 'Algebraic Chess Coordinates'
   - Normal Moves - 'pe2e4'
     - first char 'p': piece type:
       - 'k' = King